DFE-Digital/dfe-wizard/README.md

 ### `resolve_step`

-Asserts that a given step ID resolves to a specific URL/path via the wizard’s route strategy.[1]
+Asserts that a given step ID resolves to a specific URL/path via the wizard’s route strategy.

 ```ruby
 expect(wizard).to resolve_step(:nationality)